-The software is MATLAB® based, but features links to NAG, CPLEX and via GAMS with Antigone [3] and Baron [4].
+The software is MATLAB® based, but features links to NAG and CPLEX.
 It provides solution tools for multi-parametric linear, quadratic and mixed-integer programming problems, as well as a versatile problem generator and a comprehensive problem library.
 It is part of the PAROC framework [1], an integrated framework and software platform for the design, operational optimization and model-based control of process systems.